LinuxCommandLibrary

 add command

-Add command to history.
+Add a command to the mcfly history database.

 train